MRingive/thejourneyof-prod/_posts/2021-12-22-mittenwald-trip-report.markdown

 category: trip-report
 ---

-Greetings fellow traveler.
-Today I want to share with you a travel story.
-Not an epic adventure or a life-changing cross-continent tale of wonders.
+This is a travel story.
+A trip report.
+Not of an epic adventure or a life-changing cross-continent tale of wonders.
 Nope.
 This is just a simple story about a simple travel.

 Why this story?
 Because it offers a different perspective.
 Because it asked me to slow down and look inwards.
 And sometimes, that can make all the difference.

 <!--more-->

 {% comment %}
 {% picture /assets/images/trip-report/mittenwald/hiking.jpg class="full-width" --alt Hiking in the mountains %}
 {% endcomment %}